-Easy on your wallet
+Cloth nappies are easy on your wallet

+Use cloth nappies and save yourself some money!
 Babies don’t come cheap, that’s for sure, and parents in the UK are spending upwards of half a billion pounds every year on disposable nappies – quite literally, throwing their money away!

-Using cloth can help reduce nappy rash, eczema, psoriasis and other skin conditions and can in many cases encourage early potty-training.
+Using cloth nappies can help reduce nappy rash, eczema, psoriasis and other skin conditions and can in many cases encourage early potty-training.

-Easy on the Environment
+Cloth nappies are easy on the Environment

 Did you know by using cloth nappies on your baby you will divert in the region of 4000 indisposable nappies from landfill?!
 Nappies that will still be around 500 years from now, we should add.
 Yes, that’s right, it is estimated to take around 500 years for one disposable nappy to decompose.
 If Henry VIII had been in disposable nappies, they would still be intact in a landfill somewhere near Hampton Court – now that stinks.

-We should also mention that by giving cloth a go you can 1/2 your weekly rubbish and your carbon footprint could be up to 40% smaller.
+We should also mention that by giving cloth nappies a go you can 1/2 your weekly rubbish and your carbon footprint could be up to 40% smaller.
 Certainly beats a last minute dash to the shops for nappies at 3 in the morning!